creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 $$H_{pq} = -\int{p(x)\cdot \log\left(q(x)\right)}\,dx = \mathbb{E}_{x \sim p} [\log(q(x))]$$

 - It can also be seen as a tool to quantify the extent to which a distribution differs from a reference distribution.
-It is thus strongly link to the Kullback–Leibler divergence measures as follow:
+It is thus strongly linked to the Kullback–Leibler divergence measure as follows:

 $$\begin{align}
 D_{KL}(p \parallel q) &= H_{pq} - H_{p} \\